 Hong Kongers buy Western food imported

-Strike poses for the phones of Chinese tourists.
+Strike poses for the screens of Chinese tourists.

 水00000000000000000Opened wide onto Sam To Lane,